TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 ..
 Frank Stajano:
    A pedagogically buggy example, along the lines of the previous listing, would be helpful here -- showing in more concrete terms what sort of actions could cause the problem.
-I can't very well imagine it from the description.
+I can't very well imagine it kutoka the description.

 .. _cplusplus: